binarytrails/website2.0/README.md

 *Avoiding scripts by implementing CSS stylish functionalities.*

-This is my personal website using the Django Python Web framework that I built to centralize my realizations and gain web development experience.
+I built it to centralize my realizations and gain web development experience.
 I challenged myself to only use CSS3 & HTML5 and leave JavaScript aside.
+It is using the Django Python Web framework to build static web pages.
 I wanted to gain deep understanding of the trivial web technologies as well as demonstrate that JavaScript is not always necessary for a modern website.

 There are two different layouts of this website.
 The first is for the desktop experience and the second is for mobile users.